bakeitgo/me/readme.md

-# This is my note storage
+# This is place where I store all notes, mostly useful but it depends.